dialpad/dialtone-legacy/docs/design/illustrations/index.md

 ---
 title: Illustrations
-desc: A system for consistent visual rhythms and proportions.
+description: A system for consistent visual rhythms and proportions.
 ---

 ## Spot illustrations